Why Tanning Feels So Complicated For South Asian Women Like Me

 Why is tanned skin still taboo among South Asians?

 For South Asians, this is a deeply entrenched belief.
-Historically, darker skin has been associated with lower status, especially among outdoor laborers who spent significant time in the sun.
-Meanwhile, lighter skin was often considered the ultimate mark of privilege, wealth, and a higher social standing.
-Fast forward to 2025, and this deep-rooted stigma is still pervasive among darker-skinned South Asians today.
+Historically, darker skin has been associated with lower status, especially among outdoor labourers who spent significant time in the sun.
+Meanwhile, lighter skin was often considered the ultimate mark of privilege, wealth and a higher social standing.
+But fast forward to 2025, and this deep-rooted stigma is still pervasive among darker-skinned South Asians today.

 Being teased and likened to Basu was a regular occurrence during my childhood, and it was confusing.
 After all, Basu was beautiful; she was a Bollywood star for goodness' sake.
 So why were our similar skin tones such a bad thing?
 And why was it acknowledged with so much overt distaste?
 While it felt conflicting, I saw no appeal in hiding away from the sun just to stay fair.
-I didn’t recognize it then, but I’d later realize that this was colorism rearing its ugly head.
+I didn’t recognise it then, but I’d later realise that this was colourism rearing its ugly head.

 AdvertisementADVERTISEMENT